bhardwaj-di/SA_CICD/README.md

 ```
 Both methods will send the text as JSON to the API and return the sentiment prediction.

-## Features

-- **Predict Sentiments**: Classifies input text as "positive" or "negative".
-- **FastAPI**: Built using FastAPI, ensuring high performance and easy-to-use endpoints.
-- **Dockerized**: Fully containerized application for easy deployment and scalability.
-- **Hosted on Render**: Deployed to the cloud, making it accessible from anywhere.

 ## Technologies Used